voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Dataset version
 ------------------

-The version of the `fiftyone` package with which a dataset is created is stored in the :meth:`version <fiftyone.core.dataset.Dataset.version>` property of the dataset.
+The version of the `fiftyone` package for which a dataset is formatted is stored in the :meth:`version <fiftyone.core.dataset.Dataset.version>` property of the dataset.

-If you upgrade your `fiftyone` package and then load a dataset that was created with an older version of the library, it will be automatically migrated to the new library version (if necessary) the first time you load it.
+If you upgrade your `fiftyone` package and then load a dataset that was created with an older version of the package, it will be automatically migrated to the new package version (if necessary) the first time you load it.

 Storing dataset information
 ---------------------------